Finding Sense in Nonsense with Generated Contexts: Perspectives from Humans and Language Models: Introduction

-This situation leads to two questions that, to our knowledge, have not been investigated so far: \begin{compactenum} \item[RQ1.] \textbf{How much pure nonsense is in semantically deviant datasets?} Our hypothesis is that existing datasets covering the space of, broadly speaking, ``nonsensical'' sentences mix pure nonsense with semantic anomalies; but what is the predominance, and is it consistent across datasets? \item[RQ2.] \textbf{How well are 2025 SOTA models able to deal with nonsense?} No evaluations have been carried out on seemingly nonsensical datasets with current LLMs, whose ability for compositional generalization is supposedly greater than that of earlier models \citep{doi:10.1073/pnas.2417182122}. \end{compactenum} We propose to operationalize the difference between pure nonsense and semantic anomalies through the generation of \textit{prior contexts}, anchoring a text's semantic interpretation to the pragmatic context in which it could be used.
+We propose to operationalize the difference between pure nonsense and semantic anomalies through the generation of \textit{prior contexts}, anchoring a text's semantic interpretation to the pragmatic context in which it could be used.
 Contextualization can make semantic anomalies interpretable, but cannot do that for pure nonsense.
-Figure~\ref{fig:methodology} sketches our procedure, which has human raters and LLMs judge semantically deviant sentences' sensicality both without context and in context.
+Figure~\ref{fig:methodology} sketches our procedure, where human raters and LLMs judge the sensicality of semantically deviant sentences both without context and in context.

-Our results are that (RQ1) semantically deviant datasets contain many sentences that are fully sensical even without context, and little pure nonsense; (RQ2) LLMs deal fairly well with anomalies and nonsense, for both scoring and context generation.
+Our results are: (RQ1) semantically deviant datasets contain many sentences that are fully sensical even without context, and little pure nonsense; and (RQ2) LLMs deal fairly well with deviant sentences, for both scoring and context generation.